 14. Shop the sales for your kitchen appliances

 Don't overlook the fact that buying new kitchen appliances is going to substantially up your new kitchen cost, so make the most of sales!
 Be on the lookout on big brands sites like Currys, John Lewis and AO.com because you can usually find deals all year round.
-Even if they aren't that obvious, search for clearance sections that are usually hidden away, sign up for newsletters so you know when sales are happening or just keep an eye on our deals hub page.
+Even if they aren't that obvious, search for clearance sections that are usually hidden away, sign up for newsletters so you know when sales are happening or just keep an eye on our deals page.

-15. Choose who to work with wisely
+15. Choose kitchen fitters wisely

 Finding the right companies and tradespeople to work with could save you thousands, with even the same kitchen varying in cost from different builders.

-Most kitchens come in set styles – for instance, Shaker or handleless units – so, once you’ve chosen the look you want, get quotes from at least three different kitchen companies or fitters to ensure you're getting the best deal.
+Most kitchens come in set styles – for instance, Shaker kitchens or handleless units – so, once you’ve chosen the look you want, get quotes from at least three different kitchen companies or fitters to ensure you're getting the best deal.

 Remember, the cheapest may not be the best if not all of your requirements are met.
 Follow the same process with plumbers, electricians, tilers and, if needed, installers, to ensure best value for money.